ludericv/information-market/README.md

 pip install -r requirements.txt
 ```
 ## Run
-To run information-market simply use the command
+First, edit the config.txt file with the parameters you want to use.
+Then, to run information-market, simply use the command
 ```
 python __main__.py
 ```